deartc/PythonistaCovidDance/README.md

 5. This option of selecting three dances program satisfied the requirement of implementing a “master loop” console application where the user can repeatedly enter commands/perform actions.
 I created a computer generated computer game to entertain players with the this intersection of dance styles (intermediate dance styles).
 I asked the user to chose from these three dance styles.
 The computer (the instructor) also chose a style.
 The player (dancer) gets to choose if the random pick is selected as the same dance style.

-6. I also built a conversion tool that satisfies a requirement that converts the user input of one type kg to another type (lbs) and then displays calories because I used calories in another requirement.
+6. I also built a conversion tool that satisfies a requirement that converts the user input of one type lbsto another type  (calories) because I used calories in another requirement.

 7. I  used tkinter to use calculate burnt calories based on weight, heart rate, duration, sex, and minutes.
 (Although it works in Thonny, it doesn't work in pycharm I think because the data has to be in same folder so it is a work in progress and I haven't included it in the project yet.